 Without a collective agreement, an employer can pay as low a salary as possible, as long as the employee accepts it.
 Some labour legislation is semi-discretionary, which means that labour legislation can be derogated from by a collective agreement but not by a personal contract between the employer and the worker.

-The collective agreement model is based on strong trade unions and employers organisations.
-A high degree of membership is a key feature.
+The collective agreement model is based on strong trade unions and employers' organisations.
+A high membership rate is a key feature.
 About 90 per cent of the workers in Sweden are protected by collective agreements.About 70 per cent of all workers in Sweden are affiliated to a trade union.
-This high level of unionisation coupled with the absence of legal provisions restricting the organisations' activities means that there is a considerable degree of autonomy for the social partners to conclude collective agreements.
+This high level of unionisation, together with the absence of legal provisions restricting the organisations' activities means that there is a considerable degree of autonomy for the social partners to conclude collective agreements.

 National collective agreements covering pay and general conditions of employment are negotiated by the social partners, via a central bargaining process.
 There are over a hundred national contracting parties in the Swedish labour market, covering over 650 collective agreements at national level.
 During the contractual period, the parties are under obligation to maintain industrial peace.